+How to Apply

+>

-We encourage all prospective students to identify and contact faculty who are conducting research in their field of study.
+> We encourage all prospective students to identify and contact faculty who are conducting research in their field of study.
 To browse Scripps faculty and researchers, please visit our research website.

-It is also important to review the fellowships offered by UCSD's Office of Graduate Studies.
+> It is also important to review the fellowships offered by UCSD's Graduate Division.

-The GRE and TOEFL examinations must be taken no later than November for the scores to arrive before the application deadline.
+> The GRE and TOEFL examinations must be taken no later than November for the scores to arrive before the application deadline.

-Report GRE scores to:
+> Report GRE scores to: